Latin Third Experience = Intermediate Latin

 We read together Latin texts from all ages and very many authors, including texts suitable for people studying Canon Law at KU Leuven and students of liturgy from the Pontifical Institute of Liturgy, Rome.

 Hours.
-Two sessions are held every morning and two sessions after lunch daily for a total of four hours and 45 minutes of instruction daily:
+Two sessions are held every morning and two sessions after lunch daily for a total of 4 hours and 45 minutes of instruction daily:

 This course is not offered for credit, so there is no exam, just the enjoyment of learning the Latin language.

-Canon Law Students at KU Leuven are encouraged to take Beginning Latin before commencing their studies at Leuven.
-During the next summer they may take the Intermediate Latin, which will prepare them to take the sufficiency exam for Christian Latin (A08A0A), which covers about the first 25 chapters of Collin’s Primer of Ecclesiastical Latin, including some usages of the subjunctive and some usages of the four participles, which we present in this our intermediate course.
-During their third summer they may take both Proficient Latin for Liturgists, which also considers canonical texts regarding liturgy, along with Readings Cicero’s Letters, both of which will prepare them for the advanced Latin exam at KU Leuven.
-They are also welcome to begin their study of Latin later in their programme of study at KU Leuven.
+Canon Law Students at KU Leuven may take these summer courses and study Latin online in two sessions weekly throughout the academic term to prepare for two proficiency exams at KU Leuven.
+Intermediate Latin, will prepare them to take the sufficiency exam for Christian Latin (A08A0A), which covers about the first 25 chapters of Collin’s Primer of Ecclesiastical Latin.
+Proficient Latin for Liturgists, which also considers canonical texts regarding liturgy, along with Readings Cicero’s Letters will prepare students for the advanced Latin exam at KU Leuven.

-Students for personal interest may not feel the same pressure to complete the daily ludus domesticus (homework), but are invited to attend the sessions when these are reviewed.
-There are no exams, just the enjoyment of learning Latin.
+Students for personal interest: There are no exams, just the enjoyment of learning Latin.

 Location and Contact:To schedule a visit write to the Registrar and Course Coordinator: